-The hardware layer of the model.
-It specifies the physical media connecting hosts and networks, and the procedures used to transfer data between machines using a specified media.
+This layer specifies the physical media connecting hosts and networks, and the procedures used to transfer data between machines using a specified media.
+This layer is commonly referred to as the hardware layer of the model.

 Layer 2: Data-Link Layer